apereirafernandez/apereirafernandez/README.md

 ### Hi there

 Hi there!
-I'm a lover of sports, yoga, and technology.
+My name is [insert your name here], and I'm a sports, yoga, and technology enthusiast.
 Ever since I was young, I've been fascinated by computers and enjoy experimenting with different operating systems, programs, and tools.
-Currently, I specialize in developing web applications and sites using technologies such as JavaScript, HTML, CSS, React, and Node.js, among others.
-You can find some of my projects on my GitHub profile, ranging from small applications to larger, more complex e-commerce projects.
-I love sharing my knowledge and collaborating on interesting projects, so don't hesitate to get in touch if you have something in mind.
+Currently, I specialize in developing web applications and sites using a variety of technologies, including JavaScript, HTML, CSS, React, Vue, and Node.js, among others.
+I also have experience with Docker, MongoDB, and Linux environments.
+On my GitHub profile, you can find some of my projects, ranging from small applications to larger, more complex e-commerce projects.
+I love sharing my knowledge and collaborating on interesting projects, so feel free to reach out if you have something in mind.
 I'm excited to connect with you!

 ### Connect with me: